-Priority Preferences for Subsequent Enrollment Periods
+Priority Preferences for Enrollment

 Compass Public Charter School will have admission preferences for enrollment of students in subsequent school years, with the selection hierarchy with respect to such preferences as follows:

-1. First, to pupils returning to Compass in the second or any subsequent year of operation.
+- First, to pupils returning to Compass in the second or any subsequent year of operation.

-2. Second, to children of charter school founders (Original Corporate Principals, Governing Body, and Chairpersons of the original organizing committees) and children of full time employees for Compass Public Charter School, not to exceed ten percent (10%) of student seats.
+- Second, to children of charter school founders (Original Corporate Principals, Governing Body, and Chairpersons of the original organizing committees) and children of full time employees for Compass Public Charter School, not to exceed ten percent (10%) of student seats.

-3. Third, to siblings of pupils already enrolled in Compass Public Charter School.
+- Third, to siblings of pupils already enrolled in Compass Public Charter School.

-5. Fifth, to prospective students residing in the attendance area of Compass Public Charter School.
+- Fourth, to prospective students residing in the attendance area of Compass Public Charter School.

-6. Sixth, all other students will be selected by an equitable selection process, such as by lottery or other random method.
+- Fifth, all other students will be selected by an equitable selection process, such as by lottery or other random method.

-Proposed Attendance list:
+Proposed Attendance List

-Equitable Selection Process:
+Equitable Selection Process

-Final Selection List:
+Final Selection List

 The names of the persons in highest order on the final selection list will have the highest priority for admission to Compass Public Charter School in that grade, and will be offered admission to Compass Public Charter School in such grade until all seats for that grade are filled.

-Notification and Acceptance Process:
+Notification and Acceptance Process

-3. If a parent, guardian, or other person receives an offer letter on behalf of a student and declines admission, or fails to sign and return the offer in a timely manner by the date designated in the offer letter, then the name of that student will be stricken from the final selection list, and that seat will be made available to the next eligible student on the final selection list.
+- If a qualified applicant receives an offer of enrollment on behalf of a student and declines admission, or fails to log in and accept the offer (or contact the registrar) by the date designated in the lottery email, then the name of that student will be stricken from the final selection list, and that seat will be made available to the next eligible student on the final selection list.

-4. If a student withdraws from Compass Public Charter School during the school year for any reason, then the seat that opens in that grade will be made available to the next eligible student on the final selection list.
+- If a student withdraws from Compass Public Charter School during the school year for any reason, then the seat that opens in that grade will be made available to the next eligible student on the final selection list.

-Subsequent School Years:
+Subsequent School Years